newrelic-experimental/learn-labs-advance-your-nrql/lab-04/readme.md

 ### ✏️ Task #8: Dynamically extracted list values
 In this final task we'll explore how to generate variable lists with partial values extracted from the data.
 Consider a case where you want to filter the data on the dashboard to a set of page groups.
-The variable list will contain the page groups and when you choose a group all those records matchign will be displayed.
+The variable list will contain the page groups and when you choose a group all those records matching will be displayed.

 Create another new variable: